 Owning a boat can feel overwhelming due to the many types of costs: storage, operation, equipment, tax, insurance, and maintenance.
 This article will paint you a complete picture of the average boat slip cost so you can come up with the best decisions with your money.

 How much does it cost to dock a boat?
 Generally speaking, docking fees for boats under 30-foot long start at $50/per day and $500/per month.
-The total fee depends on the boat size, duration, and docking location.
+The total fee depends on the boat’s size, duration, and docking location.

 Most marinas charge slip rates in feet, so the bigger the vessel, the higher the docking costs.
-Docking in remote places or small towns usually costs less than crowded marinas.
+Docking in remote places or small towns usually costs less than in crowded marinas.
 But renting a slip is not the only choice.
-You can use dry boat storage services, anchor in allowed areas, or purchase a dock.
+You can use dry boat storage services, anchor, in allowed areas, or purchase a dock.